 Q: What's the difference between legacy analysis and .NET Compiler Platform-based code analysis?

 A: .NET Compiler Platform-based code analysis analyzes source code in real time and during compilation, whereas legacy analysis analyzes binary files after build has completed.
-For more information, see .NET Compiler Platform-based analysis versus legacy analysis and FxCop analyzers FAQ.
+For more information, see .NET Compiler Platform-based analysis versus legacy analysis.